Americans for Prosperity Foundation v. Bonta

 Americans for Prosperity Foundation v.
-Bonta, 594 U.S. ___ (2021), is a United States Supreme Court case dealing with the disclosure of donors to non-profit organizations.
-The case challenged California's requirement that requires non-profit organizations to disclose the identity of their donors to the state's Attorney General as a precondition of soliciting donations in the state.
+Bonta, 141 S.Ct.
+2373 (2021), is a United States Supreme Court case dealing with the disclosure of donors to non-profit organizations.
+The case challenged California's requirement that non-profit organizations disclose the identity of their donors to the state's Attorney General as a precondition of soliciting donations in the state.
 The case was consolidated with Thomas More Law Center v.
 Bonta.
 In July 2021, the Supreme Court ruled in a 6–3 decision that California's requirement burdened the donors' First Amendment rights, was not narrowly tailored, and was constitutionally invalid.

 Background

 Under federal law, non-profit organizations are required to provide the Internal Revenue Service (IRS) with a list of major donors (those that donate more than $5,000 or 2% of the total donations to the non-profit in a year) with their annual tax forms, Form 990.
 This information, held on Schedule B "Schedule of Contributors" of Form 990, is treated as sensitive within the IRS and not shared with states unless there is a pressing need.
 While non-profits are required to make Form 990 publicly available, they are not required to include the Schedule B donor information.
 This was established by Congress to protect the privacy of donors to non-profits.

 Within California, non-profits must renew their registration with the state annually via the state's attorney general's office.
 Though no state statute required it, in 2010 the state began requiring non-profits to include the Form 990 Schedule B with their registration, or be decertified in the state.
 While many non-profits complied, others argued that this was unconstitutional.
 Unlike the federal filings, the California filings served no tax purpose.
-Further, California lacked the protections against accidental disclosure--including penalities for publicly disclosing the information--that applied to the IRS.
+Further, California lacked the protections against accidental disclosure—including penalties for publicly disclosing the information—that applied to the IRS.
 While the state gave assurances that these forms would be held in confidence, during litigation it was found where over 1,800 forms were posted online for public access, while others were included in material that was taken during a computer hack.